gonjavi/reactBookStore/README.md

 ## React Book Store
-This a Boos Store app built with ReactJS.
-Using CSS, and props.
+This is a Book Store app built with React and Redux Using React-Bootstrap.

 ![screenshot](./)

 In the project directory, you can run:

-## yarn start

-Runs the app in the development mode.<br />
+### Prerequisites
+npm 6.13.14

+### Setup

+- Run $npm install   -to install all dependencies from a package.json file
+- Run on the command line: $npm start
+- You will see the project on broswer
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+- [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

 ## Built With

-- ReactJS
+- React 16.13.1
-- Redux
+- Redux 4.0.5
-- CSS
+- React-Bootstrap 4.5
 - Visual Code

 ## Live Demo